Book loving student writes her own story through cycling

 “If I had any idea of what I was missing, I would have learnt cycling ages ago” says Rabaha Arshad, a PhD student in Education (Children’s Literature) at the University of Glasgow who learned to ride a bike just a week before her 32nd birthday.

 Having returned to Glasgow from her native Pakistan, she was inspired to learn to cycle during her time quarantining in her student accommodation.
 With the support of Bike for Good she has developed essential cycling skills and found new self-confidence to explore the world.

 Growing up, Rabaha did not have the opportunity of learning to ride a bike.
-She mentioned a lack of available space, access to bikes and security concerns as the barriers to what, for many children, is an essential rite of passage.
+She mentioned a lack of available space and access to bikes as the barriers to what, for many children, is an essential rite of passage.

 The inspiration to learn

 Having completed her Masters at the University of Glasgow a few years ago, Rabaha returned for further studies in January 2021.
 This meant a period of Quarantine was required upon her arrival.
 It was during this time in isolation and time spent staring out of the window that Rabaha drew inspiration from a female cyclist who parked outside her accommodation every morning.
 “Here I was, sitting by myself, desperate to go out in the city I had missed all these years, and here she was, this woman, braving the weather, roaming around the city on her bike.
 That’s when it occurred to me, you know, that it’d be fun to cycle all around Glasgow just like her.
 I made it my birthday goal to learn to cycle.”